 Feel free to repeat each step more than once.
 Whatever works best for your pooch!

 Starting from the front paws, you want to first attempt trimming off just one nail – nothing more.
-But before this, I would repeat step #2 (and the 3 points in there), almost like a ritual you do every time – at least to start off.
+But before this, repeat step #2 (and the 3 points in there), almost like a ritual you do every time – at least to start off.

 Then reward your pooch!
 It’s okay if he only lets you do one for now. 🙂